mastercomfig/tf2-patches/README.md

 Obviously, as a leaked build, it's not useful for getting better performance in Casual on its own (you can't use this build to connect to any existing servers), but it can help me a lot if you all can test it, so that I am more confident in sending many of these changes to Valve for them to include in the base game!
 Please let me know how it works for you!

+NOTE: Team Comtress 2 is no longer compatible with mastercomfig.
+Please do not use mastercomfig or any other TF2 config.

 ## Install

 1. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) `game_clean.zip` from the latest release.